 -Take pictures: Before you start ripping up the carpet or any cleaning, remember to take pictures to show your insurance.
 This also helps the expedite the process. (see step #1 above).

--Call utility providers: If your home is uninhabitable, call your electricity, water, gas and cable bills to be halted.
+-Call utility providers: If your home is uninhabitable, call your electricity contractor from the Westline Electrical Services, water, gas and cable bills to be halted.

 -Protect yourself: If you still have water stuck in your home, we highly recommend to wear clothing and footwear that protects you from debris and contaminated water.
 Also wear gloves when going through water damaged possessions.
 Also, be wary of “salespeople” trying to “help” you.
 Always ask for identification and never sign any contracts without consulting with an attorney.